 Brouse's golfers continue to set the pace for the Big Ten Conference.
-Since 2000, Purdue has had seven Big Ten Players of the Year, including five in the last eight years, six Big Ten Freshmen of the Year and 31 first team All-Big Ten selections.
+Since 2000, Purdue has had seven Big Ten Players of the Year, six Big Ten Freshmen of the Year and 32 first team All-Big Ten selections.
 The Boilermakers took home the first seven Mary Fossum Awards in Big Ten history, awarded for low-stroke season stroke average in the conference.
 Reto closed the streak in 2013, averaging 72.83 strokes per round through the Big Ten Championships and becoming the sixth straight Boilermaker to claim medalist honors.
 In 2012, Laura Gonzalez-Escallon was the recipient of the Mary Fossum Award after winning her second Big Ten medal.
 In 2008, Hernandez turned in the best 72-hole score in conference history, firing a 281 at the Big Ten Championships to earn medalist honors.
 In 2016, August Kim set the Big Ten 54-hole record at The Fort Golf Resort in Indianapolis, firing a nine-under, 207, to become the eighth conference champion in program history.

 The Boilermakers followed up their national championship season with a second-place finish in 2011.
 Purdue took the lead briefly near the turn in the final round at the Traditions Club in Bryan, Texas, but UCLA answered with birdies to win by four strokes.
 The Boilermakers won four tournaments on the year, including the Battle at Rancho Bernardo Inn which boasted a field of the nation's top teams.
 The fourth-ranked Purdue women's golf team was unable to pull off a four-peat at the Big Ten Championships, but Gulyanamitta became the fourth-consecutive Boilermaker to win the individual title at the conference tournament.